 A trip to Everest Base Camp is a real adventure taking you from the bustling Nepalese capital of Kathmandu, via a small aircraft, to Lukla and the start of the trek up the Khumbu Valley.
 The trek passes through many Sherpa villages, including the famous trading center of Namche Bazar, as well as visiting Buddhist monasteries along the way.

 Trekking to Everest Base Camp

-Treks to Everest Base Camp vary in duration but to ensure you acclimatize properly to the high altitude and lack of oxygen, and enjoy your adventure to the full, realbuzz.com recommends a trek duration of about 17 to 20 days.
+Treks to Everest Base Camp vary in duration but to ensure you acclimatize properly to the high altitude and enjoy your adventure to the full, it is recommended that the trek lasts 17 to 20 days.

 In order to trek to Everest Base Camp you must go as part of an organised trek with a licensed mountain tour operator.
+Local guides will give you invaluable knowledge and are renowned for their friendly and welcoming domina.
 Porters will carry the majority of your food and equipment and cook all of your meals for you.
 For the trek you only need to carry a daysack containing food, water and warm clothing.

 Day-to-day Everest trek itinerary

-There are far too many amazing sights and experiences to describe on a trek to Everest base Camp but below is a basic day-to-day itinerary with some of the highlights.
+There are far too many amazing sights and experiences to describe on a trek to Everest base Camp but below is a basic example day-to-day itinerary.
 Please note this itinerary is a guide only and may vary depending on the mountain tour operator you travel with.

 Day 1 – Flight to Kathmandu

 Day 2 – Rest day Kathmandu

 Take some time to explore the hustle and bustle of Kathmandu before taking some well needed rest before your adventure begins tomorrow.